layereight/ansible-wifi/README.md

 # ansible-wifi

-A simple Ansible role to install and configure wpa_supplicant.
+A simple Ansible role to install and configure wpa_supplicant on Debian like systems.

 ## Requirements